-CATEGORY / CREDIT AIM OF THE CREDIT / SELECTION CODE CREDIT CRITERIA POINTS AVAILABLE POINTS TARGETED POINTS AWARDED POINTS TBC Materials 14 19A.1 Comparative Life Cycle Assessment 6 3 19A.2 Additional Reporting A. Additional Life Cycle Impact Reporting B. Material Selection Improvement C. Construction Process Improvement D. LCA Design Review 4 1 0 ete 19B.1.1 Portland Cement Reduction 0 3.1 Concr 19B.1.2 Water Reduction 0 Life Cycle Impacts A. Performance Pathway - Life Cycle Assessment 19B 19B.1.3 Aggregates Reduction A. Course Aggregate Reduction 0 19B.2 Steel A. Reduced Mass of Steel Framing B. Reduction in Mass 0 19B.3.1 Façade Reuse Building Reuse 19B.3.2 Structure Reuse 19B.3.1 Façade Reuse 0 19B.3 19B.3.2 Structure Reuse 0 19B.4 Structural Timber - 19B.4.0 Responsible Sourcing - Complies 19B.4.1 Reduced Embodied Impacts 0 J 20.1.0 Responsible Steel Maker Structural and Reinforcing Steel A. Responsible Steel Fabricator 20.1.0 Responsible Steel Maker - Complies Responsible Building Materials To reward projects that include materials that are responsibly sourced or have a sustainable supply chain.
-20.1 A. Responsible Steel Fabricator 1 1 20.2 Timber A. Certified Timber B. Reused Timber 1 1 20.3 Permanent Formwork, Pipes, Flooring, Blinds an B. Best Practice Guidelines for PVC 1 1 Sustainable Products To encourage sustainability and transparency in product specification.
-21.1 Product Transparency and Sustainability - - - - A. Reused Products B. Recycled Content Products C. Environmental Product Declarations (EPDs) D. Third Party Certification E. Stewardship Programs 3 1 0 22.0 Reporting Accuracy A. Compliance Verification Summary - Does not comply Construction and Demolition Waste B. Percentage Benchmark 22A Fixed Benchmark 0 22B Percentage Benchmark 1 0 0 Total 14 8 0 0
+CATEGORY / CREDIT AIM OF THE CREDIT / SELECTION CODE CREDIT CRITERIA POINTS AVAILABLE POINTS TARGETED POINTS AWARDED POINTS TBC RESPONSIBILITY STANTEC GSAP COMMENTS Materials 14 19A.1 Comparative Life Cycle Assessment 6 3 ESD A whole-of-building, whole of-life (crade be conducted for the project.
+Points a environmental impact reduction achieve categories, when compared to a reference.
+19A.2 Additional Reporting A. Additional Life Cycle Impact Reporting B. Material Selection Improvement C. Construction Process Improvement D. LCA Design Review 4 1 0 ESD/ All LCA to include one additional impact of additional initiative which may add cos ncrete 19B.1.1 Portland Cement Reduction 0 Alternatively 1 point for portaind cerpoint for 40% Structural to confirm feasibility B.1 Col 19B.1.2 Water Reduction 0 Alternatively 0.5 Point TBC - 50% of Structural/Contractor to confirm fea Life Cycle Impacts A. Performance Pathway - Life Cycle Assessment 191 19B.1.3 Aggregates Reduction A. Course Aggregate Reduction 0 Alternatively 0.5 Point TBC - 40% of alternative material Structural/Contractor to confirm feathers and the structural of the structural o 19B.2 Steel A. Reduced Mass of Steel Framing B. Reduction in Mass 0 Alternatively 1 Point Targeted - requirements to reference building To confirm if steel framed or concrete 19B.3 Building Reuse 19B.3.1 Façade Reuse 0 Unable to target 19B.3.2 Structure Reuse 0 Unable to target 19B.4 Structural Timber 19B.4.0 Responsible Sourcing - Complies 19B.4.1 Reduced Embodied Impacts 0 30%, 70%, or 90% of building's GFA ······································ 20.1.0 Responsible Steel Maker - Complies Structural/ Contractor Standard Practice - Steel is sourced certified steel maker and member of Action Programme (CAP).
+Standard Practice - For steel framed structural steelwork is to be supplied by accredited to the Environmental Susta Responsible Building Materials To reward projects that include materials that are responsibly sourced or have a sustainable supply chain.
+20.1 Structural and Reinforcing Steel A. Responsible Steel Fabricator 1 1 Structural/ Contractor structural steelwork is to be supplied b •• 20.2 Timber A. Certified Timber B. Reused Timber 1 1 Structural/ Architect All timber to come from certified AFC/N/A if total cost of timber is less that 0 20.3 Permanent Formwork, Pipes, Flooring, Blinds and Cables B. Best Practice Guidelines for PVC 1 1 All While this is common practice, this m Standard Practice - No PVC content common practice, this may add a prer Sustainable Products To encourage sustainability and transparency in product specification.
+21.1 3 1 0 All 3%, 6% or 9% of eligible products mu Depends on project intent and plan for relatively easy or costly and complicat 22.0 Reporting Accuracy A. Compliance Verification Summary - Does not comply Contractor Standard Practice - Requires waste understand this to be a high risk item and it may not have been done in according Construction and B. Percentage Benchmark 22A Fixed Benchmark 0 Demolition Waste 22B Percentage Benchmark 1 0 0 Contractor 1 Point Targeted - 90% C&D waste of 80%.
+However, unsure if there would be Depends on the contractor.
+We under have already demolished the site and with the credit requirements.
+Total 14 8 0 0